Skip to navigation menu Skip to content

 What is Stickler syndrome?

-Stickler syndrome is a disorder that affects the connective tissue of the body’s joints and organs.
-Connective tissue is made up of a protein called collagen.
-It builds bones, muscles, skin and tendons, helping to hold our bodies together.
+Stickler syndrome affects the connective tissue of the body’s joints and organs.
+Connective tissue is found throughout the body.
+It makes connections and provides support to help hold our bodies together.
+Collagen fibers are an important part of connective tissue.

 In Stickler syndrome, the body does not make collagen correctly.
-As a result, many children with this condition have joint problems, hearing loss and differences in how their face looks.
-Usually children with this condition have normal intelligence.
-It is common for children with Stickler syndrome to have a combination of features called Robin sequence that may cause breathing and feeding problems.
+As a result, many children with this condition have joint problems, vision concerns, hearing loss, cleft palate and jaw differences.
+Some have a mix of features called Robin sequence that may cause breathing and feeding problems.
+Usually, children with Stickler syndrome have typical intelligence.

 Children with Stickler syndrome need coordinated care by providers from many areas of healthcare.
 At Seattle Children’s Craniofacial Center, our team of experts covers 19 different specialties.